sqlxpert/lights-off-aws/README.md

     - Other software components may use different keys.
   - For more data, change the `LogLevel` in CloudFormation.
   - Scrutinize log entries at the `ERROR` level.
+    - Both logs:
-    - If they contain the `"stackTrace"` key, they represent unexpected exceptions that _definitely_ require attention.
+      Entries with the `"stackTrace"` key represent unexpected exceptions that require correction.
-    - Otherwise, they _possibly_ require attention.
+    - "Find" log:
+      All other entries at the `ERROR` level require correction.
+    - "Do" log:
+      Some other entries at the `ERROR` level do not require correction.
       <details>
-        <summary>Why the ambiguity?</summary>
-      "Find" log:
-      All entries at the ERROR level are unexpected and require attention.
-      "Do" log:
+        <summary>What to consider...</summary>

         The state of an AWS resource might change between the "Find" and "Do" steps; this sequence is fundamentally non-atomic.
 An operation might also be repeated due to queue message delivery logic; operations are idempotent.
-If a state change is favorable or an operation is repeated, Lights Off logs success responses or expected exceptions (depending on the AWS service) at the INFO level.
-For RDS database instance start/stop operations, however, Lights Off logs expected exceptions at the ERROR level because it cannot tell whether they represent harmless repetition or actual errors.
+If a state change is favorable or an operation is repeated, Lights Off logs success responses or expected exceptions (depending on the AWS service) at the `INFO` level.
+For RDS database _instance_ start/stop operations, however, Lights Off logs expected exceptions at the `ERROR` level because it cannot determine whether they represent actual errors or harmless repetition (such as trying to start a database instance that has already been started).
       </details>
 - Check the `ErrorQueue`
   [SQS queue](https://console.aws.amazon.com/sqs/v3/home#/queues)